ivan-hc/AM/README.md

 #### WARNING!
 Programs that update at startup can slow down your system, and programs that include update at startup may take a long time to open before the update is complete.

+# Repository
+Each program is installed through a dedicated script.

+The scripts listed in the "[repository](https://github.com/ivan-hc/APP-Manager/tree/main/programs)" are divided by architecture.

 # Multiarchitecture
 Currently my work focuses on applications for x86_64 architecture, but it is possible to extend "APP" to all other available architectures.

 If you are interested, you can deliberately join this project.

-# Repository and... rules?
-Each [$PROGRAM](https://github.com/ivan-hc/APP-Manager/tree/main/programs) only uses a dedicated script.
+# Scripts and rules
 Once you've performed the command:

 `sudo app install $PROGRAM`

 The script will create:
-- a /opt/$PROGRAM folder containing the standalone app, an uninstaller script named `remove` and other files (maybe related to the automatic updates);
+- a /opt/$PROGRAM folder containing the standalone app, an uninstaller script named `remove`* and other files (maybe related to the automatic updates);
 - a symlink of /opt/$PROGRAM/$YOUR-APP-AND-HELPERS to a $PATH (ie /usr/local/bin, /usr/bin, /bin, /usr/local/games, /usr/games...);
 - the icon, that can be placed, for example, in /usr/share/pixmaps or /usr/share/icons (optional for command line tools);
 - the launcher in /usr/share/applications (optional for command line tools).

-The more important thing is the /opt/$PROGRAM/remove script file, it must contain the path of all the files created by your script.
+##### *NOTE that it is more important to have a /opt/$PROGRAM/remove script file, it must contain the path of all the files created by your script.
 It can be easilly called by "APP" also if you have removed and then re-installed "APP" itself, using the command:

 `sudo app remove $PROGRAM`